lachlan-jones5/Portfolio_Lachlan_Jones/MIT_6.035_Compiler_Project_WIP/README.md

 You can view the course here: https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-035-computer-language-engineering-spring-2010/projects/

 It is currently a work in progress as I work through the course.
+It should also be noted that certain files were not written by me.
+Any file written by myself with have the following header:

+/*

+  Written by Lachlan Jones
+  December 2021

+*/
 </p>